AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-aam-audience-sourcing.md

 * **First-party data only:** Segments that include traits from third-party data providers or Adobe Audience Marketplace cannot be sourced.
 Only segments built entirely from your own first-party data sources are eligible.
 * **13-month segment recency window:** Only segments created or updated within the past 13 months are available for selection during setup and on each scheduled refresh.
-* **Demdex ID is the only output identity:** The integration exports audience membership as a list of Demdex IDs.
-No translation to ECID or other identity namespaces is performed.
 * **No on-demand refresh:** Audience data refreshes on the schedule you configure.
 Manual, immediate refresh is not supported.
 * **One active AAM connection per organization:** Only one active AAM data connection is supported per IMS organization.
 * **Match key constraints:** Once a match key is enabled for a data connection, it cannot be removed.
 To change active match keys, delete the connection and create a new one.